 - Right-click on words to check definitions and spelling

 - Share answers with classmates during passing time

 - Write down "cheats" on their hand or paper

 - What is Google Forms and How Can It Be Used by Teachers?

 - How to Stop Cheating in Remote Learning

 5 Ways to Combat Cheating with Google Forms

 1. Shuffle answer choices to block screen creepers

-When asking a multiple choice question, click on the "snowman" to find the "shuffle option order" feature which will randomize the order of the answer choices in your question.
+When asking a multiple choice question, click on the "snowman" at the bottom right to find the "shuffle option order" feature that will randomize the order of the answer choices in your question.